Artesania Exoteryc Audiorack 3-shelf version – part 4

-The two new racks are the exact same type as the larger one, but less tall, and with 3 levels instead of 5.
+The two new racks are the exact same type as the larger one, but less tall and with 3 levels instead of 5.
 The tall rack by the way normally has 4 levels, but I requested one extra for the very flat Rowland Aeris DAC.
-For further desciption of the rack’s technicalities, please read the original review.
+For a further description of the rack’s technicalities, please read the original review.

 The racks arrive in big boxes, readily assembled.
-All that needs doing is to remove the 4 heavy screws on top as well as the red wood spacers, to allow the inner structure to hang freely on the 4 teflon dampers.
-Top and bottom level are fixed in position but the middle one can be freely adjusted.
+All that needs doing is to remove the 4 heavy screws on top as well as the redwood spacers, to allow the inner structure to hang freely on the 4 Teflon dampers.
+Top and bottom levels are fixed in position but the middle one can be freely adjusted.
 For my initial tests, with the Rowland model sixes sitting atop their partnering BPS sixes, the levels would turn out to be just right.

 Artesania have revamped their brand style and the racks now sport a fresh new logo.